 The increase or decrease in net position can provide an indication as to whether the overall financial position of the Commission improved or deteriorated during the year.
-Net income decreased by \$1,163 primarily due to the increase in assessment revenues of \$32,723, which was offset by a \$31,757 increase in expenses primary due to salary and benefit adjustments.
+In fiscal year 2022, the Commission saw increased charges for services that was offset by a decrease in all other revenues.
+Changes in Net Position decreased due to an overall increase in expenditures, primarily due to increases in salaries and benefits, contract services and depreciation expense.